RainingSea/cese/project/website/PeerTutoringNetwork/ce/ce_1/architect.md

 [CONTENT]
-"Implementation approach": "The web application will be structured using Python for backend logic and HTML for frontend design.
-The application will handle user authentication, profile management, and tutoring requests, all while storing data locally in text files.",
+"Implementation approach": "The web application will be developed using Python for backend functionality, utilizing the built-in HTTP server for handling requests and responses.
+HTML will be used for frontend design, with forms for user interactions such as login, registration, and tutoring requests.
+User data will flow through the application via form submissions, and the backend will handle data processing and storage in text files.",

-"UI design": "The user interface will consist of several key components: a login page with fields for username and password, a registration page with fields for username, password, and email, a dashboard displaying available tutors and options to request tutoring, a profile page showing user details, and a contact form for support inquiries.
-Navigation links will connect these pages seamlessly.",
+"UI design": "The UI will consist of several key components: a login form with fields for username and password, a registration form for creating new accounts with username, password, and email, a dashboard displaying available tutors with a 'View Tutors' button, a tutoring request form with fields for subject, details, and preferred date, a profile page displaying the user's username and email, and a contact form on the 'Contact Us' page for users to reach the support team.",

-"Data Storage": "Data will be stored in local text files.
-Different types of data will be stored in separate files, including user accounts, tutoring requests, and available tutors.
-The following files will be defined in advance: 'users.txt' for user data, 'tutors.txt' for tutor information, and 'requests.txt' for tutoring requests.
-No SQL database will be used.",
+"Data Storage": "Data will be stored in local text files, with separate files for users, tutoring requests, and support messages.
+This approach simplifies data management and retrieval, ensuring the application remains lightweight and efficient without the complexity of a SQL database.",

-"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/dashboard.html", "templates/profile.html", "templates/contact.html", "users.txt", "tutors.txt", "requests.txt"],
+"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/dashboard.html", "templates/view_tutors.html", "templates/request_tutoring.html", "templates/profile.html", "templates/contact.html", "users.txt", "tutoring_requests.txt", "support_messages.txt"],

 "Data structures and interfaces": " classDiagram
     class Main {
         -UserManager user_manager
-        -TutorManager tutor_manager
-        -RequestManager request_manager
+        -TutoringRequestManager tutoring_request_manager
+        -SupportManager support_manager
         +main() str
     }
     class UserManager {
-        -List<User> users
+        -List users
         +login(username: str, password: str) bool
-        +register(username: str, password: str, email: str) bool }
+        +register(username: str, password: str, email: str) bool +get_user_profile(username: str) dict
-    class TutorManager {
-        -List<Tutor> tutors
-        +viewTutors() List<Tutor>
     }
-    class RequestManager {
+    class TutoringRequestManager {
-        -List<Request> requests
+        -List requests
-        +requestTutoring(subject: str, details: str, date: str) bool +cancelRequest(requestId: int) bool
+        +create_request(subject: str, details: str, date: str) bool +cancel_request(request_id: int) bool
+        +view_requests() List
     }
-    class User {
-        -username: str
-        -password: str
-        -email: str
-    }
-    class Tutor {
-        -name: str
-        -subject: str
-    }
-    class Request {
+    class SupportManager {
-        -subject: str
-        -details: str
-        -date: str
-        -userId: int
-    }
+        -List messages
+        +send_message(name: str, email: str, message: str) bool }
 ",
 [/CONTENT]